kandashi/Active-Auras/README.md

 ['goblinoid','goblin'].includes(system.details?.type?.subtype ?? system.details?.race.toLowerCase())
 ```

+If the origin was a Token you can check `auraEntity.document.actor` for the originating aura actor, or `auraEntity.document` for the TokenDocument.

 ## Notes
-- Only works with a GM account currently connected
+- Only works when a GM player is connected
 - Only works while a GM views the scene where an update takes place (a notification is given when this occurs)